lechaosx/github-event-metrics-service/README.md

 - **Average Time Between Pull Requests**: For a given repository, the average time between PR creation events.
 - **Event Counts**: The total number of events of each type that occurred within a specified time offset (in minutes).
+- **Repositories and Pull Request Counts**: A list of all repositories with the count of pull request events for each.
 - **Visualization**: A graphical representation (bar chart) of event counts within the given time offset.

 ## Assumptions